diasjorge/diasjorge.github.io/_posts/2015-03-08-using-docker-containers-with-your-existing-rails-app.markdown

 ---

 This tutorial is an extraction from a talk I recently presented about docker and rails apps at the Barcelona on Rails user group.
+I'll explain how to integrate docker into an existing rails app workflow.<!-- -**-END-**- -->

 ### Dockerizing our dependencies